anacaroliness9/csv2xml_conversor_with_adf/readme.md

 ### Use Case

 Our custumer Contoso have just bought a new application system, and the IT teamm will have to send data from the Data Lake every three months.
 The first issue is the application don't connect directly to the Data Lake and besides that, the only kind of data this application acept is the XML format.
-The second issue is the IT team from Contoso are not proficient in any programming language to do this conversion and the business team would like to check if the data from the data lake is ok, and do some transformation at the data when necessary, they are not proficient in any programming language as well.
-They need a user friendly front end to download the XML file to send to the application in the first moment, but in the future, they would like to send automatically.
+The second issue is the IT team from Contoso are not proficient in any programming language to do this conversion and the business team would like to check if the data from the data lake is ok, and do some transformation at the data, when necessary, they are not proficient in any programming language as well.
+They need a user-friendly front end to download the XML file to send to the application in the first moment, but in the future, they would like to send automatically.

 ### Proposed Architecture

-By the end of the workshop you will have implemented the lab architecture referenced below:
+By the end of the workshop, you will have implemented the lab architecture referenced below:

 ![Architecture Design](media//architecture.png "Architecture Design")

 1. The csv data that is used in transformations will be sent to Azure through Azure Data Factory.
-2. For the transformation, Azure Data Factory Power Query will be used, a user friendly tool very similar to Excel.
+2. For the transformation, Azure Data Factory Power Query will be used, a user-friendly tool very similar to Excel.
 4. To convert the data into XML, a Python function will be used through Azure Functions.
 5. To orchestrate this entire process, Azure Data Factory will be used.
 And to store the data, both raw and final XML, Data Lake Storage will be used.